 Development and implementation of mitigation measures

-Application for certification and registration for tests is now open for Fall 2016.
-Examination dates and venues for 2017 have not yet been determined.
+Application for certification and registration for tests is now open for 2017.
+Examination dates and venues for 2017 are below.
 Applicants are required to fill out the application form and provide current contact information, sign the Code of Ethics(PDF), and submit the examination fee.

 Applicants will be notified on the next available examination (date and location).
 Upon successfully passing the examinations, the applicant will be required to pay the membership fee before receiving their certification number, certificate, and certification card.